Looking for a job match made in heaven? These tips will help you research a company and find your dream job.

-The Internet is full of resources to help you get a better sense of a company’s culture before you set foot in the interview room.
-Start by revisiting the company’s site and particularly their “Careers” section.
-Today, many organizations are investing in what is referred to as “employer branding” to provide prospective candidates with a better understanding of what it’s like to work at the company.
-Be on the lookout for videos, employee testimonials, information about the company's mission, and any social media accounts that are dedicated to the company’s recruiting efforts.
+The internet is full of resources that can help you get a better sense of a company's culture before you even set foot in the interview room.
+Start by revisiting the company's site, particularly their “Careers” section.
+Today, many organizations are investing in what is referred to as “employer branding” to provide prospective candidates with a better understanding of what it's like to work at the company.
+Be on the lookout for videos, employee testimonials, information about the company's mission, and any social media accounts that are dedicated to the company's recruiting efforts.
 In addition, check to see if they have a company profile on The Muse.
 These will help you gauge the corporate culture and decide if the company work environment and its values are right for you.

-When making a career change, don't forget to check online for company reviews.
-I’m not just talking about the reviews you’ll find for a company on sites like TrustPilot and the Better Business Bureau, though those are also worth looking at.
-Find out what former and current employees are saying about their employers, the company culture, and the interview process on Glassdoor, CareerBliss, and Vault.
-This is especially useful if you don’t know anyone who works at the company who can share their firsthand experiences.
+When making a career move, don't forget to check online for company reviews.
+I'm not just talking about the reviews you'll find on sites like TrustPilot and the Better Business Bureau, though those are also worth looking at.
+Find out what former and current employees are saying about their employers, the company culture, and the interview process on sites like Glassdoor, CareerBliss, and Vault.
+This is especially useful if you don't know anyone who works at the company who can share their firsthand experiences.

-However, take these reviews with a grain of salt.
-Disgruntled employees are much more likely to post a review than someone who’s happy with their job.
-Also, many companies actively encourage their newest employees to post reviews while they’re still in the honeymoon stage of their employment.
+Take these reviews with a grain of salt, however.
+Disgruntled employees are much more likely to post a review than someone who's happy with their job.
+Also, many companies actively encourage their newest employees to post reviews while they're still in the honeymoon stage of their employment.